carbon-language/carbon-lang/flang/documentation/C++style.md

 -->

 ## In brief:
+* Use *clang-format*
+from llvm 7
-* Use *clang-format* on all C++ source and header files before every merge to master.
+on all C++ source and header files before every merge to master.
 All code layout should be determined by means of clang-format.
 * Where a clear precedent exists in the project, follow it.
 * Otherwise, where [LLVM's C++ style guide](https://llvm.org/docs/CodingStandards.html#style-issues) is clear on usage, follow it.